 Early concepts to explain the behaviour of granular flows were introduced in the seminal work of Bagnold, who identified many of the features of granular media by analysing field and laboratory experiments (Bagnold 1954).
 Since this pioneering work, one of the major milestone might be the introduction of the so-called $\mu(I)$ -rheology by the MiDi group (GdR MiDi 2004).
-Some of the ideas developed in that paper were to some extent already discussed in Savage (1979); Savage & Hutter (1989) and Ancey et al. (1999); however, the $\mu(I)$ -rheology results from the analysis of a large number of experimental and numerical data sets, which for the first time revealed a common framework explaining a wide range of behaviours of granular materials.
+Some of the ideas developed in this paper were to some extent already discussed in Savage (1979); Savage & Hutter (1989) and Ancey et al. (1999); however, the $\mu(I)$ -rheology results from the analysis of a large number of experimental and numerical data sets, which for the first time revealed a common framework explaining a wide range of behaviours of granular materials.
 The prospect of these efforts is a comprehensive and reliable description of granular dynamics using a continuum mechanics point of view.
 Granular media can flow as complex non-Newtonian fluids or resist shearing as a plastic solid.
-First, they are characterised by the existence of a flow threshold analogous to the classical Mohr-Coulomb friction law.
-When the flow develops, by analogy with Coulombic friction, the local normal stress p and the local tangential stress $\tau$ are often found in practice and assumed in the model to be proportional:
+First, they are characterised by the existence of a flow threshold analog to the classical Mohr-Coulomb friction law; when the flow develops, by analogy with Coulombic friction, the local normal stress p and the local tangential stress $\tau$ are often found in practice and assumed in the model to be proportional:

-$$\tau = \mu p,\tag{2.1}$$
+$$\tau = \mu p, \tag{2.1}$$

-where $\mu$ is the analogue of a coefficient of friction.
+where $\mu$ is the analog of a coefficient of friction.
 The introduction of a Coulomb-like friction law in a continuum description of granular flows is not new.
 It was first proposed by Savage & Hutter (1989) who derived shallow-layer equations for granular flows where dissipation was accounted for through basal friction.
-The value and physical origin of this basal coefficient of friction have subsequently been the subject of extensive work (Pouliquen & Forterre 2002; Bouchut et al. 2008; Kelfoun et al. 2009; Davies et al. 2010; Mangeney et al. 2010).
-The underlying question is which mechanisms at the grain scale in the bulk are responsible for dissipation and/or effective friction.
+The value and physical origin of this basal coefficient of friction has subsequently been the subject of extensive work (Pouliquen & Forterre 2002; Bouchut et al. 2008; Kelfoun et al. 2009; Davies et al. 2010; Mangeney et al. 2010).
+The underlying question is which mechanisms at the grain scale in the bulk are responsible for dissipation/effective friction.

-The strength and novelty of the $\mu(I)$ -rheology lay in the fact that it relates the effective coefficient of friction characterizing the flow to a non-dimensional number reflecting the local state of the granular packing.
+The strength and novelty of the $\mu(I)$ -rheology lays in the fact that it relates the effective coefficient of friction characterising the flow to a non-dimensional number reflecting the local state of the granular packing.
 This number is known as the inertial number I (da Cruz 2004), and is defined as:

-$$I = \frac{d\frac{\partial u}{\partial y}}{\sqrt{p/\rho}},\tag{2.2}$$ where $\partial u/\partial y$ is the shear rate, p is the pressure, and d and $\rho$ are teh diameter and the density of the grains, respectively.
+$$I = \frac{d\frac{\partial u}{\partial y}}{\sqrt{p/\rho}},\tag{2.2}$$ where $\partial u/\partial y$ is the shear rate, p the pressure, d the diameter of the grains, and $\rho$ the density of the grains.
 It represents the ratio of two time scales: $(\partial u/\partial y)^{-1}$ is a macroscopic shear deformation time scale, and $\sqrt{\rho d^2/p}$ is an inertial time scale constructed with the pressure force $pd^2$ .
-Gathering and comparing a large variety of studies of shear flows (Couette plane shear, annular shear, vertical chute flows, inclined plane, heap flow, rotating drum), either experimentally or numerically (using discrete methods such as molecular dynamics or contact dynamics simulations), GdR MiDi (2004) has demonstrated the generality of the dependence of the ratio $\tau/p$ on I. The following law was proposed as a possible fit to account for the shape of the dependence (Jop et al. 2005, 2006):
+Gathering and comparing a large variety of studies of shear flows (Couette plane shear, annular shear, vertical chute flows, inclined plane, heap flow, rotating drum), either experimentally or numerically (using discrete methods such as Molecular Dynamics or Contact Dynamics simulations), GdR MiDi (2004) has demonstrated the generality of the dependence of the ratio $\tau/p$ on I. The following law was proposed as a possible fit to account for the shape of the dependency (Jop $et\ al.\ 2005,\ 2006$ ):